 Martin Miller (3) firstname.lastname@example.org

-I teach beginning to intermediate tapestry in a melange of styles.
+I teach beginning to intermediate tapestry in a melange of styles, particularly Classical, a mix of European styles, and pictorial compositions.
 Learners will leave my basic one-day classes with a tapestry ready for mounting.
-Individual instruction is tailored to the learner, as is the schedule. http://www.aweaversyarn.com/bios/martin.html
+Individual instruction is tailored to the learner, as is the schedule.
+Read more about Martin on his website.

 Deborah Corsini (1,3) email@example.com